 Though the toxic gas explanation has not been scientifically proven to cause crib death, I believe the 100% successful cot death prevention campaign in New Zealand is enough evidence to warrant taking a precautionary approach.

 Find an organic crib mattress that is safe for your baby.

 Learn about Factors That May Increase the Risk of Crib Death

 Read our comprehensive report to Determine which Crib Mattresses are Safe and Non-Toxic for Your Baby

 Use the information provided here as an educational resource for determining your options and making your own informed choices.
-Healthy Child does NOT make ANY claims that using a non-toxic mattress or wrapping a mattress will prevent SIDS since this has not been 100% scientifically proven.
-Vaccines are also known to cause baby deaths and there may also be other factors involved in SIDS.
+Healthy Child does NOT make ANY claims that using a non-toxic mattress or wrapping a mattress will prevent SIDS since this has not been scientifically proven.
+There can be other factors involved in SIDS.
 However, the fact that there have been no SIDS deaths among the vast number of babies in New Zealand who have slept on correctly wrapped mattresses is crucial information for parents.
 This fact cannot be denied and should not be suppressed.
 The evidence is very compelling, and we believe that parents should be informed so they can make their own decisions on how to protect their babies.